-Answering the question will be different for every product owner, but a few elements should remain the same.
+Answering the question would be different for every product owner, but a few elements should remain the same.
 For example, Scrum is an incremental way of providing value to the end-user in a timely manner.
 The answer should revolve around this particular statement.

-5. How much time do you give to understanding customer needs and user research during product discovery?
+6. How much time do you give to understanding customer needs and user research during product discovery?

-A basic understanding of the product discovery phase is essential.
-However, it’s more important to find out the product owner’s process.
+A basic understanding of the product discovery phase is essential, however, it’s more important to find out the product owner’s process.
 Their way of doing things and their rationalization tells you how well they understand the entire process.

 The answer to the question tends to be different depending on the company or product.
 Typically, if someone says they dedicate 50% of their time to user research, that’s a positive sign.
 However, if they say that they spend 20% or less time, they’re not doing enough.
 They might be ignoring customer feedback and market conditions.

 Working with different internal stakeholders is also a big piece of the product owner role.
 These following questions give recruiters an idea of the level of familiarity that candidates have in this aspect.